What is more effective: Organic SEO versus Social Media Marketing

-On the other hand, one of the nice sides of social media is that peer recommendations can absolutely happen when someone likes your page, mentions you in Twitter or other platform, or tags your brand name.
+On the other hand, one of the nice sides of social media is that peer recommendations can absolutely happen when someone likes your page, mentions you on Twitter or another platform, or tags your brand name.
 When someone takes these actions, their connections will see them which may help your business get discovered by others with that perceived seal of approval.

-However, it was recommended to use both techniques as SEO and SMM will help each other out in getting the goal that is wanted by a website.
+However, it was recommended to use both techniques like SEO and SMM will help each other out in getting the goal that is wanted by a website.